 At root, Nader wants to revive the culture of localism.
 He wants his hometown to appoint a poet laureate and hopes to enlist local community college faculty and students to write histories of the town.
 “What I’d like, ideally,” said Nader, “is for Winsted to be the functioning residence for some of the best ideas all around the country, and have them all in one town.
 That way, they’ll have a synergistic effect, a big morale effect, a big media effect, and people will say, look, it can be done anywhere.
 You’ve just got to roll up your sleeves and do it.”

-It is fitting that when Nader founded Public Citizen in 1971, he selected a Thomas Jefferson quotation to grace the first annual report: "Patriotism is not a short and frenzied burst of emotion but the long and steady dedication of a lifetime."
-With undiminished faith and energy, it is the message Nader continues to tell college students, the cynics in Washington, the local TV news reporters, and the townspeople of Winsted: "You've just got to roll up your sleeves and do it."
+It is fitting that when Nader founded Public Citizen in 1971, he selected the following quote by a Adlai Stevenson: to grace the first annual report: “Patriotism is not a short and frenzied burst of emotion but the long and steady dedication of a lifetime.”
+With undiminished faith and energy, it is the message Nader continues to share with college students, the cynics in Washington, the local TV news reporters, and the townspeople of Winsted: “You’ve just got to roll up your sleeves and do it.”